julchia/pypipe-preprocessing-tool/README.md

 ## In progess:

-- Vocabulary creator
+- Sequence process from pipeline
-- Word2Vec featurizer
+- Unit tests
 - Run bash commands
 - Documentation for main objects
 - Write a real readme 😅